origamizyt/RemoteShell/README.md

 use #\[expr\]# to evaluate expressions.
 - `shell.encrypt`: whether use encrypt mode or not, can be modified.
 - `shell.helpmsg`: help message, do not modify.
+- `server.port`: default port used by the server if not provided through sys.argv, can be modified.